gdeep141/flashcards-console-app/csa/analytics.md

 # ATHENA

 Serverless way to query data in S3 using SQL.
-Pay per TB scanned Aws Athena
+Pay per TB scanned AWS Athena

 Used for ad-hoc queries / business intelligence / to query CloudTrail trails AWS Athena

 How can you improve Athena performance / cost savings?
-Use AWS Glue or Apache Parquet to only retrieve the columns needed for scanning.
+Use AWS Glue / Apache Parquet to only retrieve the columns needed for scanning.

 Column-oriented data format designed for efficient data storage and retrieval Apache Parquet